Skip to content

 Intervene on each step of a failed agent trajectory — the step whose oracle-guided replacement flips the outcome is the cause and the repair.

-This technique applies under specific conditions.
-It needs a binary success verifier, replay isolation (steps can be re-executed without irreversible external side effects), and a single-trajectory failure that is not the visible tip of a cascade.
-Where those hold, CausalFlow converts an unstructured failure log into a controlled experiment and produces both an immediate patch and a validated training pair.
-Where they don't, cheaper retries or deterministic guardrails are better.
+This technique needs three conditions: a binary success verifier, replay isolation (steps re-executable without irreversible side effects), and a single-trajectory failure that is not the tip of a cascade.
+Where they hold, CausalFlow turns a failure log into a controlled experiment yielding an immediate patch and a validated training pair.
+Where they do not, cheaper retries or deterministic guardrails win.

 CausalFlow models a failed trajectory as a chain of dependent steps and runs a per-step interventional probe (arxiv 2605.25338):